-HPE 327 COACHING
+HPE 327 COACHING Two credit hours

 Strategy, techniques and coaching methods in competitive baseball, basketball, football, track and field, soccer, and volleyball are studied.
 Separate courses are offered in the various sports; some coaching courses may be offered less frequently than once a year.